larpchronicles/rules/chronicles-rulebook.md

 * Staunching Enchantment

 > Example:
 > A character picks up a sword with a Magic Aura enchantment.
-The character will still swing the Magic damage type despite having not attuned the sowrd.
+The character will still swing the magic damage type despite having not attuned the sowrd.

 > Example:
 > A character picks up a shield with a Manaward Enchantment, and does not attune it.
 They may use the shield as a standard shield to block weapon attacks (assuming they meet all other requirements for doing so), but may not utilize the Manaward Enchantment.